dconnolly/draft-connolly-tls-mlkem-key-agreement/draft-connolly-tls-mlkem-key-agreement.md

 ## Motivation

-FIPS 203 standard (ML-KEM) is a new FIPS / CNSA 2.0 standard for post-quantum key agreement via lattice-based key establishment mechanism (KEM).
-Having a fully post-quantum (not hybrid) FIPS-compliant key agreement option for TLS 1.3 is necessary for eventual movement beyond hybrids and for users that need to be fully post-quantum sooner than later.
+FIPS 203 standard (ML-KEM) is a new FIPS standard for post-quantum key agreement via lattice-based key establishment mechanism (KEM).
+Having a fully post-quantum (not hybrid) key agreement option for TLS 1.3 is necessary for migrating beyond hybrids and for users that need to be fully post-quantum.

 # Conventions and Definitions